 - iii.
-In the context of wage litigation because a substantial number of individual CALIFORNIA LABOR SUB-CLASS Members will avoid asserting their legal rights out of fear of retaliation by DEFENDANTS, which may adversely affect an individual's job with DEFENDANTS or with a subsequent employer, the Class Action is the only means to assert their claims through a representative; and, - iv.
+In the context of wage litigation because a substantial number of individual CALIFORNIA LABOR SUB-CLASS and 226 CLASS Members will avoid asserting their legal rights out of fear of retaliation by DEFENDANTS, which may adversely affect an individual's job with DEFENDANTS or with a subsequent employer, the Class Action is the only means to assert their claims through a representative; and, - iv.
 A class action is superior to other available methods for the fair and efficient adjudication of this litigation because class treatment will obviate the need for unduly and unnecessary duplicative litigation that is likely to result in the absence of certification of this action pursuant to Cal.
 Code of Civ.
 Proc. § 382. - 38.
 This Court should permit this action to be maintained as a Class Action pursuant to Cal.
 Code of Civ.
 Proc. § 382 because: - a.
-The questions of law and fact common to the CALIFORNIA LABOR SUB-CLASS predominate over any question affecting only individual CALIFORNIA LABOR SUB-CLASS Members; - b.
-A Class Action is superior to any other available method for the fair and efficient adjudication of the claims of the members of the CALIFORNIA LABOR SUB-CLASS because in the context of employment litigation a substantial number of individual CALIFORNIA LABOR SUB-CLASS Members will avoid asserting their rights individually out of fear of retaliation or adverse impact on their employment; - it is impractical to bring all members of the CALIFORNIA LABOR SUB-CLASS before the Court; - d.
-PLAINTIFF, and the other CALIFORNIA LABOR SUB-CLASS Members, will not be able to obtain effective and economic legal redress unless the action is maintained as a Class Action;
+The questions of law and fact common to the CALIFORNIA LABOR SUB-CLASS and 226 CLASS predominate over any question affecting only individual CALIFORNIA LABOR SUB-CLASS and 226 CLASS Members; - b.
+A Class Action is superior to any other available method for the fair and efficient adjudication of the claims of the members of the CALIFORNIA LABOR SUB-CLASS and 226 CLASS because in the context of employment litigation a substantial number of individual CALIFORNIA LABOR SUB-CLASS and 226 CLASS Members will avoid asserting their rights individually out of fear of retaliation or adverse impact on their employment; - c.
+The members of the CALIFORNIA LABOR SUB-CLASS and 226 CLASS are so numerous that it is impractical to bring all members of the CALIFORNIA LABOR SUB-CLASS and 226 CLASS before the Court;

-- e.
-There is a community of interest in obtaining appropriate legal and equitable relief for the acts of unfair competition, statutory violations and other improprieties, and in obtaining adequate compensation for the damages and injuries which DEFENDANT's actions have inflicted upon the CALIFORNIA LABOR SUB-CLASS; - f.
-There is a community of interest in ensuring that the combined assets of DEFENDANT are sufficient to adequately compensate the members of the CALIFORNIA LABOR SUB-CLASS for the injuries sustained; - g.
-DEFENDANT has acted or refused to act on grounds generally applicable to the CALIFORNIA LABOR SUB-CLASS, thereby making final class-wide relief appropriate with respect to the CALIFORNIA LABOR SUB-CLASS as a whole; - h.
-The members of the CALIFORNIA LABOR SUB-CLASS are readily ascertainable from the business records of DEFENDANT.
-The CALIFORNIA LABOR SUB-CLASS consists of all CALIFORNIA CLASS Members classified as non-exempt employees during the CALIFORNIA LABOR SUB-CLASS PERIOD; and - Class treatment provides manageable judicial treatment calculated to bring an efficient and rapid conclusion to all litigation of all wage and hour related claims arising out of the conduct of DEFENDANT as to the members of the CALIFORNIA LABOR SUB-CLASS.
+- d.
+PLAINTIFF, and the other CALIFORNIA LABOR SUB-CLASS and 226 CLASS Members, will not be able to obtain effective and economic legal redress unless the action is maintained as a Class Action; - e.
+There is a community of interest in obtaining appropriate legal and equitable relief for the acts of unfair competition, statutory violations and other improprieties, and in obtaining adequate compensation for the damages and injuries which DEFENDANT's actions have inflicted upon the CALIFORNIA LABOR SUB-CLASS and 226 CLASS; - f.
+There is a community of interest in ensuring that the combined assets of DEFENDANT are sufficient to adequately compensate the members of the CALIFORNIA LABOR SUB-CLASS and 226 CLASS for the injuries sustained; - g.
+DEFENDANT has acted or refused to act on grounds generally applicable to the CALIFORNIA LABOR SUB-CLAS and 226 CLASS, thereby making final class-wide relief appropriate with respect to the CALIFORNIA LABOR SUB-CLASS and 226 CLASS as a whole; - h.
+The members of the CALIFORNIA LABOR SUB-CLASS and 226 CLASS are readily ascertainable from the business records of DEFENDANT.
+The CALIFORNIA LABOR SUB-CLASS consists of all CALIFORNIA CLASS Members classified as non-exempt employees during the CALIFORNIA LABOR SUB-CLASS PERIOD; and - Class treatment provides manageable judicial treatment calculated to bring an efficient and rapid conclusion to all litigation of all wage and hour related claims arising out of the conduct of DEFENDANT as to the members of the CALIFORNIA LABOR SUB-CLASS and 226 CLASS.